 The Bank of Finland is authorised by the European Central Bank (ECB) to put banknotes into circulation in Finland based on their demand.
-As a member of the Eurosystem, the Bank of Finland is also responsible for the maintenance of currency supply, i.e. it ensures the authenticity and quality of the money in use in the country by removing counterfeit and damaged notes from circulation.
-To safeguard the efficiency of currency supply, the Bank of Finland ensures that there are adequate stocks of banknotes and coins as well as strategic stocks of banknotes to meet possible exceptional demand for cash.
+As a member of the Eurosystem, the Bank of Finland is also responsible for the maintenance of the currency supply, i.e. it ensures the authenticity and quality of the money in use in the country by removing counterfeit and damaged notes from circulation.
+To safeguard the efficiency of the currency supply system, the Bank of Finland ensures that there are adequate stocks of banknotes and coins to meet possible exceptional demand for cash.

-In the maintenance of currency supply, the Bank of Finland operates in cooperation with deposit banks and other professional cash handlers responsible for currency supply.
-The objective is to provide a resilient currency supply system that is secure, cost-effective, centralised and meets the objectives of the Eurosystem.
+The Bank of Finland cooperates with professional cash handlers and deposit banks.
+The objective is to provide a resilient currency supply system that is secure, cost-effective and fulfils the requirements of the Eurosystem.

-The series of euro banknotes consists currently of seven different denominations, whose size grows as their value increases.
+The series of euro banknotes consists currently of seven different denominations of different sizes – the higher the value, the larger the banknote.
 The banknotes are uniform throughout the euro area.

-The first series of euro banknotes was designed by Robert Kalina from the Austrian central bank (Österreichische Nationalbank), and the design elements represent architectural styles from different periods of Europe's history.
-The second series still features the "ages and styles" design of the first series.
+The first series of euro banknotes was designed by Robert Kalina from the Austrian central bank (Österreichische Nationalbank), and the design depicts the architectural styles of different periods in Europe's cultural history.
+The second series is based on the same “ages and styles” theme as the first.
 The design of the new banknotes has, however, been slightly modified to accommodate the enhanced security features.
 It is easy to distinguish the new euro banknotes from those of the first series, but it is nevertheless easy to identify the different denominations.

 ECB cooperation in banknote research and development with the private and public sectors